Charging at home

 Placement of cables

 Cables must not cross the carriageway therefore your vehicle should always be parked on the same side of the road as your property.
-You may not hang a cable from any street furniture including lamposts or trees, and you must not lay them across areas with high footfall.
+You may not hang a cable from any street furniture including lampposts or trees, and you must not lay them across areas with high footfall.

-Any extension leads must be suitable for external use, and must be used as recommended by the manufacturer.
+Any extension leads must be suitable for external use and must be used as recommended by the manufacturer.

 Cables should only be connected while the vehicle is charging and must be removed from public areas when not in use.